2013 DEDICATIONS TO KATIE GRACE, LUCA, DAVID AND BEN

 ORU RELAYS THE MESSAGE BY GENERATING PUBLICITY WORTH $25 MILLION

-promoting donation through The Relay and other events.
-Discuss your wishes regarding organ
+promoting donation through the Golden Gate Relay and other events.
+Discuss your

-donation with your family.
-Solicit online donations and request tax deductible
+wishes regarding organ donation with your family.
+Solicit online donations and

 HELP SAVE 18 AMERICANS WHO DIE EVERYDAY WAITING FOR ORGANS